 The ownership of the Braves wanted to sit Aaron for the first series of the 1974 season to ensure that he broke Ruth's record in Atlanta.
 The league, however, insisted that he play at least two of the three games.
 It looked for all the world like he would break the record in Cincinnati after he homered on the very first pitch of the season, but 715 eluded him until he returned to Atlanta.
 He broke Ruth’s record in the fourth inning of the Atlanta Braves’ home opener on April 8.

 Aaron retired two years later with a career total of 755 home runs.
 That record would stand until 2007, when it was broken by Barry Bonds, but Bonds' well-documented and extensive use of performance-enhancing drugs has made his record illegitimate in the eyes of many fans and kept him out of the Hall of Fame.
-Aaron was inducted into the Hall in 1982, as soon as he was eligible, and continues to hold a number of MLB records, including most runs batted in and most total bases.
+Aaron was inducted into the Hall in 1982, as soon as he was eligible, and continues to hold a number of MLB records.